-Articulate Storyline is an interactive content authoring software for Windows only.
-50 Articulate 360 Teams licenses have been purchased with Canvas project funding as a bridge until campus completes an RFP.
-Licenses can be requested via this form.
-Funding for licenses beyond May 10, 2019 cannot be guaranteed and likely will need to be funded by departments provided a campus RFP with the vendor is successful.
-As such, campus cannot guarantee that the use of Articulate 360 will continue to be supported or available.
+Articulate Storyline 360 is an interactive content authoring software for Windows only.
+50 Articulate 360 Teams licenses have been purchased with Canvas project funding until May 10, 2019.
+Licenses can be requested via the Articulate 360 Teams Licenses form.
+Storyline licenses will need to be purchased by departments after May 10, 2019.

-Storyline is an option for creating critical reader modules but is better suited for creating case scenarios -where the student takes a role and makes decisions applying things they've learned in class and gets feedback on the choices they've made.
+Storyline can be used to create critical reader modules, but it is better suited for creating case scenarios.
+Case scenarios allow students to take a role and make decisions, apply what they've learned in class and get feedback on the choices they've made.

-This is an outline of the process to use a Storyline module with the content authoring pilot solution:
+This is an outline of how to use a Storyline module with advanced content authoring and reporting:

-- Design your Storyline module.
+- Step 2: Design your Storyline module.
 Some links to tutorials on how to get started building Storyline modules:

 - E-Learning Heroes "Getting Started with Storyline 360 and Storyline 3"